peterszabo79/TheDoorsGame/README.md

 # Features
 ## Existing Features
 - Header:
-  - This header tells the user what is the name of the Game.
+  - This header tells the user what is the name of the game.
   ![respon](assets/images/doors.jpeg)

 - The Game Options: